 Enterprise Workloads love running on AWS!
 In this session come and learn about the ways that enterprises have successfully migrated their critical Microsoft, SAP and Oracle workloads to AWS to improve operational performance.

 Speaker: Danny Jenkins, Solutions Architect, Amazon Web Services

 Level 200: Building a Solid Business Case for Cloud Migration

-Learn how to create a compelling business case for a large-scale migration to AWS.
+In this session we will explain how to create a compelling business case for migration to AWS.
 We present a framework and tools for creating your business case, and guidelines for using AWS services to maximise value and optimise cost for migrations to the AWS Cloud.
-Learn a new way of thinking about cost that includes factors such as automation, new technologies and organisational change.
+Gain a new perspective for business cases that includes factors such as automation, new technologies and organisational change.